 - Tips For Creating Art For Visually Impaired Friends

 - 5 Apps That Help Students With Low Vision In The Science Classroom

 This app allows users to create short, 30 second tutorials and draw on images as well as record audio.
 It is great for explaining simple concepts or for explaining things more in-depth.
-It does not require an account, and each Clarisketch can be accessed using an unique link.
+It does not require an account, and each Clarisketch can be accessed using a unique link.

-I get all of my textbooks digitally and have found that Amazon not only has all my textbooks, but also has one of the best eReading apps I have ever used.
-There are many study sources such as creating flash cards, but my favorite functions include the ability to enlarge text and adjust the brightness of the app.
+I get all of my textbooks digitally and have found that Amazon not only has all my textbooks but also has one of the best eReading apps I have ever used.
+There are many study sources such as creating flashcards, but my favorite functions include the ability to enlarge text and adjust the brightness of the app.
 It is available on iOS and Android.

 Summary of five apps that help students with low vision in the classroom